torquE170/Book-Store-with-Python/README.md

 ## First time use instructions
 - First time you start the program, it will generate a new database (mySQL/sqlite3 - user choice)
 - It will create a new admin user with admin privileges
-- First time you will have to log in with user: admin and password: adminadmin
+- You will have to log in with user: admin and password: adminadmin
 - You will be prompted to change them both